What Is The ADF YOU Session Test?

 Which country had the largest increase in GDP per capita from 2020 to 2022?

 A) UK B) USA C) Japan D) Germany

 Simply subtract the 2022 GDP figure from the 2020 GDP figure Germany had the largest increase.

 2022 = $44,558 2020 = $40,152

 = $4,406 increase

-These assess your language and communication skills.
+The verbal reasoning test assess your language and communication skills.
 You will have to answer questions on word meanings, identify grammar errors, and decipher simple word codes.

-Often called diagrammatic reasoning, these tests are to evaluate your logic skills and how well you identify patterns and work with non-verbal information.
+The abstract reasoning test evaluate your logic skills and how well you identify patterns and work with non-verbal information.
 Commonly questions will be structured as a series of shapes/pictures and you will be asked to identify the odd one out or choose the image that would come next in the sequence.

 For more examples, the ADF provides an online booklet which gives you practice questions.

-Mathematical Ability Test
+ADF YOU Mathematical Ability Test